Shopify: 3 months for $1/month, plus up to $10,000 credits as you sellStart free

 SEO Optimization and Organic Traffic

-A 2026 ecommerce SEO guide covering search intent, product and collection page roles, on-page optimization, technical indexation, Merchant Center, and AI-search visibility
+A 2026 ecommerce SEO guide that turns search intent, page roles, on-page optimization, technical indexation, Merchant Center facts, AI-search visibility, responsible teams, and a search intent page conflict router into an organic page action table.

 4